Integration

 Warning

-because if signals of the Reactive Streams protocol (e.g., Request
+because if signals of the Reactive Streams protocol (e.g., Request) are lost the

 stream may deadlock.